 Study Sequences and Plans of Study

 Those students planning to pursue graduate study in economics must begin to prepare themselves analytically for graduate work by focusing on theory, statistics, and mathematics in their undergraduate curriculum.
 These students should consider the full econometrics sequence of ECON422 and 423.
 Mastery of advanced calculus and linear algebra is essential for entrance into graduate schools, and therefore students must take MATH140, MATH141, MATH240, MATH241 and MATH246.
 Students should also plan on taking MATH410 and 411.

-These benchmark deadlines may not be appropriate for all incoming freshmen (depending upon credit earned prior to college entrance and math placement).
+These benchmark deadlines may not be appropriate for all incoming students (depending upon credit earned prior to entering the major and math placement).
 All students complete an individualized benchmark contract with an ECON advisor, either at orientation or in the process of declaring the major.
 Freshmen wishing to declare an Economics major should see an advisor as soon as possible in order to set appropriate benchmarks and establish a coherent graduation plan.

 Departmental academic advisors work with current and prospective majors on a walk-in basis, Monday - Friday from 10:00 a.m. - 4:30 p.m.
 Majors are encouraged to see an advisor at least once an academic year to verify progress in their program requirements.
 Further information on courses, internships, the department honors program, careers, and graduate schools may be obtained from the advisors.